elixir-crawly/crawly_ui/README.md

 and finally maintenance.
 And that's what we're trying to achieve with CrawlyUI project.

+## Trying it
+You could run it locally using the following commands

+1. docker-compose build
+2. docker-compose up -d postgres
+3. docker-compose run ui bash -c "/crawlyui/bin/ec eval \"CrawlyUI.ReleaseTasks.migrate\""
+4. docker-compose up ui worker

+This should bring the Crawly UI, Crawly worker and postgres database for you.
+Now you can access the server from localhost:80

 ## Gallery

 1. Main page.
 Schedule jobs here!